Check out my other site, RPGreats, for honest RPG reviews!

 Oh, and the priestess character arbitrarily decides to become a musician at the end.

-...though to Elena's credit, she at least spares us the agony of an unbelievably shitty sequel with herself in the starring role where she is strongly implied to be in an incestuous relationship with her cousin.
+...though to Elena's credit, she at least spares us the indignity of an unbelievably shitty sequel with herself in the starring role where she is strongly implied to be in an incestuous relationship with her cousin.

 So there you have it.